Premiership of Pedro Sánchez: Israel and Palestine

 In October 2023, the conflict between Israel and Palestine was revived following a terrorist attack by Hamas which, in addition to missile attacks, carried out a massive incursion into territory controlled by Israel to murder and kidnap hundreds of people.
 To this situation, Israel responded with maximum harshness, constantly bombing the Gaza Strip, territory controlled by Hamas.

 The prime minister and the Belgian prime minister, Alexander De Croo, together with Israeli prime minister Benjamin Netanyahu.

 On 27 October 2023, Israel began a ground invasion of the strip, with the objective, in the words of Israeli prime minister Benjamin Netanyahu, of providing security to the strip and, therefore, to Israel.
 The extreme harshness of the Israeli response was unanimously rejected by the Spanish left, with the events being described by the acting minister of Social Rights and Agenda 2030, Ione Belarra, as "genocidal".
 This caused unrest in Israeli diplomacy, although the intervention of the Spanish foreign minister, José Manuel Albares, reduced the tension.

 The prime minister and the Belgian prime minister, together with the president of the Palestinian National Authority, Mahmoud Abbas.

 On 15 November 2023, acting prime minister and premiership candidate, Pedro Sánchez, referred to the conflict in his investiture speech, calling for an "immediate ceasefire", as well as announcing the intention of his government to work so that Spain and the European Union recognize the State of Palestine.
 Sánchez traveled to Israel and Palestine on 23 November 2023, meeting with Benjamin Netanyahu and Mahmoud Abbas, president of the Palestinian National Authority, before whom he defended that the only possible solution to the conflict is the recognition of the two States.

-Precisely, on November 24, after a visit to the Rafah border in Egypt, the statements of the prime minister and the Belgian prime minister —who insisted on what was already mentioned above: two-state solution, international and humanitarian law, protection of civilian lives, etc.— provoked a new diplomatic conflict, with the ambassadors of both European countries being summoned by the Israeli foreign minister, Eli Cohen, for a "harsh conversation of reprimand" after describing the statements of both leaders as "supporting The terrorism".
+Precisely, on 24 November, after a visit to the Rafah border in Egypt, the statements of the prime minister and the Belgian prime minister —who insisted on what was already mentioned above: two-state solution, international and humanitarian law, protection of civilian lives, etc.— provoked a new diplomatic conflict, with the ambassadors of both European countries being summoned by the Israeli foreign minister, Eli Cohen, for a "harsh conversation of reprimand" after describing the statements of both leaders as "supporting The terrorism".
 In response, the Spanish Foreign Minister did the same in response to the "unacceptable and false" accusations.

 On 30 November 2023, after an interview by the prime minister on RTVE in which he declared that he had "serious doubts that they [the Israelis] are complying with international humanitarian law", the Israeli Government called for consultations to his ambassador.

+In May 2025, Sánchez called Israel a "genocidal state" and said that Spain "does not do business" with such a country.
+In September 2025, he drew controversy by remarking: "Spain does not have nuclear bombs.
+We cannot stop the Israeli offensive alone, but we will not stop trying."

+Iran

+In January 2026, the government of Pedro Sánchez condemned the violence against protesters in Iran.